-Nitya Mani studied mathematics and computer science at Stanford University and will pursue her PhD at the Massachusetts Institute of Technology.
+Nitya Mani studied mathematics and computer science at Stanford University and is pursing a PhD at the Massachusetts Institute of Technology.

 As an undergraduate, Nitya he explored the underlying properties of networks, called graphs, which characterize transportation systems, social media, biological systems, and other aspects of modern life.
 She is particularly interested in how nodes in a graph can be grouped to have many internal connections or to influence the rest of the network.